chihyu1206/DSAI_FinalProject-CouponPurchasePrediction/README.md

 ## Run the program
 [usage]

-$ python data.py --re_train False --train train.csv --sample_number 100000 --re_test False --test test.csv
+$ python data.py --re_train False --train train.csv --sample_number 100000 --re_test True --test test.csv

 (The execution of data.py is optional because the data has been generated in repo.)